diaxxu/diaxx-MacroPad/README.md

 ## Notes
 I’m still new to KiCad and electronics, so making this board taught me a lot.
-Routing the encoder, footprints, and spacing everything correctly took some trial and error, but the final design came together nicely.
+Routing the traces, assigning footprints and spacing everything correctly took some trial and error, but the final design came together nicely and i learnt so much !!!

 ---